SAP-samples/teched2023-DT160/exercises/ex1/README.md

     1. Release SFCs for testing purposes using the Manage Orders app
         1. Open a duplicate tab in the browser and navigate to the **Manage Orders** app
         2. Select an order.
 This takes you to the Order Details
-        3. You can release an order by clicking on the **Release In Background** button in the top right menu
+        3. You can release an order by clicking on the **Release In Background** button in the top right menu.
+Enter the quantity to be released as 5.
         4. Once the order is released, you can click on the **SFCs** tab to see the list of SFCs created for the order
     2. Open the **Work Center POD (Default)** app.
 This app allows you to report the work being performed on SFCs
     3. Select the Work Center **WC-LIFT** and the Resource **ARCWELD-3** from the dialogues that open when clicking on the respective input fields and click on **Go**